 | Utilities | ₱200 | ₱2,000 |

-The catch: you need the full ₱120,000 upfront, and revenue arrives only at the end.
-That's 4-5 months of spending before you see a single peso back.
+The catch: you need close to ₱140,000 upfront for a 10-head batch, and revenue arrives only at the end.
+That's about 5 months of spending before you see a single peso back.
 One disease outbreak can wipe the batch.
 If you cannot afford to lose the entire investment, start with 3-5 heads first.

 Most first-time farmers we talk to underestimate this cash flow gap.